ujjwal502/Spectra/README.md

 ## Runner Types

-### REST Client
+### cURL

-- Direct execution using Axios
+- Universal, license-free execution using cURL
-- Lightweight and fast execution
+- Available on virtually all operating systems
-- No additional dependencies required
+- No additional dependencies or licenses required

-### Postman/Newman

-- Executes tests via Newman (Postman CLI)
-- Supports Postman Collection format
-- Can leverage Postman test scripts
-- Offers compatibility with existing Postman workflows
+- Transparent, debuggable commands
+- Supports all API request types including file uploads
+- Commands can be saved as shell scripts for manual execution

 ## AI-Enhanced Features